Providence Montessori Christian School

 • Group and individual instruction

-• Child works as long as he wishes on chosen work
+• Child works as long as he wishes on chosen work.
+The school day offers a long, uninterrupted work period

 • Multi-sensory materials for physical exploration